What's New?

 What's new in Version 3.0.0.5 (released 8 June 2005)

-is now created upon installation of the Web Update Wizard, rather than the
+is now created upon installation of the Software Update Wizard, rather than the

 first time an update script is processed.